chelahmy/harubi/README.md

 http://example.com/time.php?model=system&action=gettime
 ```

-And the server is expected to respond with a JSON formatted data set, but not necessarily:
+And the server is expected to respond with a JSON formatted dataset, but not necessarily:

 ```json
 {"time":1426835075}